-- The taxes should be sent as CGST and SGST.
-The title of the taxes should have the keyword - CGST or SGST in it depending upon the tax you are sending.
+- The taxes should be sent with a title CGST, SGST.
+The title of the taxes should have the keyword - CGST, SGST in it depending upon the tax you are sending.

-- What should be the names of the charges for the menu?
+- What should be the "title" of the charges?

 - Packaging Charge and Delivery Charge.

 - What applicable "value"s are supported for taxes?